Vardoge/synq-getting-started/issue_tracker/schedule.md

 * _Use your own discretion!_
 * If a `critical issue` will cause your weekly scheduled issues to be delayed, let the `team lead` know

+### Daily Standups

+This is conducted daily either in person or via slack using `geekbot`.
+The questions are

+* what we did yesterday (and did it differ than what we planned)
+* what we plan to do today
+* what blocks us from making progress

 ### Monthly and Quarterly Reviews

 * The first monday of the month go through next milestone to see if there's clarification, epic creation, any themes that emerge